 This post may contain some affiliate links.
 If you make a purchase via the link I will earn a small reward at no cost to you.

 Step 1 – Getting Changed

-First he changes out of his uniform and washes his hands.
-I think this helps him to see that the school day is over and starts his evening routine.
-It also stops him from ruining his school uniform or spreading any school germs around the house.
+First changes out of any uniform and wash their hands.
+I think this helps children to see that the school day is over and starts the evening routine.
+It also stops them from ruining their school uniform or spreading any school germs around the house.

 Step 2 – Snack Time